madnight/blog/source/_posts/docker-alpine-wkhtmltopdf.md

 <img src="/images/docker-wkhtmltopdf-alpine.png" onclick="window.open(this.src)">

-Therefore I compiled the Dockerfile locally, pushed the binary into the GitHub repository, copied it into the Dockerfile and pushed everything to [Docker Hub](https://hub.docker.com/r/madnight/docker-alpine-wkhtmltopdf/).
+Therefore I compiled the Dockerfile on my computer, pushed the binary to the GitHub repository, copied it into the Dockerfile and pushed everything to [Docker Hub](https://hub.docker.com/r/madnight/docker-alpine-wkhtmltopdf/).

 ### Update September 2019